WideSu/banking_system_backend/README.md

 | 10,000,000   | 85.0875  | 117,526.14 | 2,737.18|
 | 20,000,000   | 170.7883 | 117,104.01 | 5,481.01|

-## To do
+## To do(Advanced)
+- Should I handle concurrency?
 - What if someone is making a lot of transactions and blocking others?
-- Should I handle concurrency?
+    - Add per-account locks, retry logic, and rate limiting together to ensure safety and fairness.